MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/capacity-reservation-cant-deploy-vm-vmss.md

   - Spot VMs and Azure Dedicated Host Nodes are not supported with capacity reservation.

-  - For the supported VM series during public preview, up to 3 Fault Domains (FDs) will be supported.
+  - For the supported VM series during public preview, up to three Fault Domains (FDs) will be supported.
 A deployment with more than 3 FDs will fail to deploy against capacity reservation.

   - Availability Sets are not supported with capacity reservation.